CyberSecuriTim/azure-packet-capture/README.md

 - Observe the ICMP packets that were captured and displayed by Wireshark
-- Notice that the source IP address is the same IP address as the Windows 10 VM (10.0.0.4) and the destination IP address is the Ubuntu VM's IP address for ICMP
+- Notice that the source IP address is the same as the Windows 10 VM's IP address (10.0.0.4) and the destination IP address is the Ubuntu VM's IP address for ICMP
   Echo (ping) requests and vice versa for ICMP Echo (ping) replies
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------